taw10/crystfel/INSTALL.md

 to download and install any of them separately from source.
 In particular, we emphatically recommend against trying to install GTK, Cairo, Pango or gdk-pixbuf from source.

+We also do not recommend using dependencies from Conda/Anaconda.
+Do not activate any Conda environment before compiling CrystFEL, not even the "base" environment.
+Don't even "source" the Conda setup file before installing CrystFEL - keep it completely separate.
+A Conda recipe for CrystFEL might be coming soon, though, if development resources allow for it.

 If OpenCL headers and corresponding GPU drivers are available on your system, GPU-accelerated diffraction calculation will be enabled for `pattern_sim`.